 Source: Rudi Fronk and Jim Anthony for Streetwise Reports

-September 12, 2018 (Investorideas.com Newswire) Rudi Fronk and Jim Anthony, cofounders of Seabridge Gold, discuss the factors that they believe could cause a powerful rally in gold.
+September 20, 2018 (Investorideas.com Newswire) Rudi Fronk and Jim Anthony, founders of Seabridge Gold, discuss what they believe will happen to gold if there is another financial crisis.

 This article is the collaboration of Rudi Fronk and Jim Anthony, cofounders of Seabridge Gold, and reflects the thinking that has helped make them successful gold investors.
 Rudi is the current Chairman and CEO of Seabridge and Jim is one of its largest shareholders.
 Disclaimer: The authors are not registered or accredited as investment advisors.
 Information contained herein has been obtained from sources believed reliable but is not necessarily complete and accuracy is not guaranteed.
 Any securities mentioned on this site are not to be construed as investment or trading recommendations specifically for you.
 You must consult your own advisor for investment or trading advice.
 This article is for informational purposes only.

 1) Statements and opinions expressed are the opinions of Rudi Fronk and Jim Anthony and not of Streetwise Reports or its officers.
 The authors are wholly responsible for the validity of the statements.
 Streetwise Reports was not involved in any aspect of the content preparation.
 The authors were not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the authors to publish or syndicate this article.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.